waikato-llm/llm-dataset-converter/plugins/to-tsv-pretrain.md

   -o OUTPUT, --output OUTPUT
-                        Path of the TSV file to write (directory when processing multiple files) (default: None) --col_content COL     The name of the column for the content (default: None)
+                        Path of the TSV file to write (directory when processing multiple files) (default: None) -c COL, --col_content COL
+                        The name of the column for the content when outputting a header row (default: None) -n, --no_header       For suppressing the header row (default: False)
 ```